 Independent t-test was conducted to determine whether significant differences exist between the mean scores of respondents with the use factorization method and ESLE method in solving quadratic equation in Table 18.
-It was found out that there were statistically significant difference between the mean scores of factorization method (M= 75.24, SD= 16.17) and ESLE method (M=68.40, SD= 17.34) at p< 0.05 alpha level in solving quadratic equation is that respondents understood factorization method better in solving quadratic equation than the use of ESLE method.
+It was found out that there were statistically significant difference between the mean scores of factorization method (M=75.24, SD=16.17) and ESLE method (M=68.40, SD=17.34) at p< 0.05 alpha level in solving quadratic equation and that the null hypothesis is rejected.
+The implication is that respondents understood factorization method better in solving quadratic equation than the use of ESLE method.